-What is it?
+What is Equal Pay?

 Equal pay simply refers to men and women being paid the same for doing the same work.
 Equal pay does not just refer to the base salary or wage but all other forms of compensation, terms and conditions.
 These include pension, working hours, annual leave, holiday pay, overtime pay, redundancy pay, sick pay, bonuses and benefits.

-This law does not just refer to full-time employees, it also includes: workers, apprentices, agency workers, part-time, temporary contractors, and the self-employed.
+This law does not just refer to full-time employees, it also includes workers, apprentices, agency workers, part-time, temporary contractors, and the self-employed.

 First, you can compare two employees if the role and skills required are the same or similar, which is referred to as ‘like work’.
 This is the most obvious type of equal work but is not very useful for small-medium size enterprises.

 Second is ‘work rated as equivalent’ in which the level of skill, responsibility and input required to complete the work are the same, although the skills themselves are not necessarily the same or similar.
 I.e., they are very similar or have the same roles or job titles.